- Epithet = of Puerto Rico. Genus = tooth + made from bark.

 - Chicago Region status

 - Rare.
 The first and third identified collections were found on IMA forays in May and July 2018 in DuPage County.
 The second and fourth collections were found in McHenry County.
+In 2019 a fifth collection was found at Kankakee River State Park, Will County.
 There are nine specimens on MyCoPortal from western and southern Illinois.